 By this we mean partnership working between Carers, statutory and voluntary organisations to create and sustain an environment where adults, young people and families have access to information, support and opportunities relevant to their caring roles.
-We will deliver services in a joined up manner to meet the needs of individuals and maximise the resources available to ensure Carers and their families achieve a greater degree of independence and improved quality of life.
+We will need to deliver local services in a joined up manner to meet the needs of individuals and maximise the resources available to ensure Carers and their families achieve a greater degree of independence and improved quality of life.